bowman2001/perplexdoc/content/doc/shortcode/mnote/index.md

 resources:
   - src: Diophantus-II-8-Fermat_cut.jpg
     name: featured
+    params:
+      alt: Old reprint of a classic proof by Diophantus followed by Fermat’s famous last conjecture
+      attr: PD
 ---

 A marginal note contains additional nonessential information.
 It explains some context, sheds light on a detail or speculates on a given topic etc.